pool-io/website/README.md

     3. Ensure `production <- master`
 8. Merge Pull Request **ONLY IF YOU ARE SURE**
     - The act of merging will initiate a GitHub Action which will deploy the code in the `production` branch to the EC2.
-In about 2 -3 minutes, your changes will be available on our main website.
+In about 2 -3 minutes, your changes will be available on our hosted websites.